hyundai-robotics/doc-hi6-operation/2-operation/9-axis-origin.md

 You can make it possible for the axis integer and tool length to be automatically set to improve the accuracy of the linear interpolation trajectory and coordinate shifting.

 * You can make it possible for the distance to the tooltip, which is difficult to measure in 3D, to be automatically set.
 The parameters to be calibrated are the axis origins of the H, V, R2, and B axes and the tool length in the X, Y, and Z directions.
-* You can perform “optimization of axis origin and tool length” and of “tool length.”
+* You can perform "optimization of axis origin and tool length" and of "tool length."

 {% hint style="warning" %}
-You should optimize the “axis origin and tool length” before teaching the robot program.
-If the “axis origin and tool length” is optimized while a robot program has been created already, the position in the existing program may change.
+You should optimize the "axis origin and tool length" before teaching the robot program.
+If the "axis origin and tool length" is optimized while a robot program has been created already, the position in the existing program may change.
 {% endhint %}

 The following shows how to set the optimization of the axis origin and tool length: